 We also need to look at your sperm.
 You can produce a semen sample via masturbation, either at home or at Fertility Solutions in our dedicated, private room.

 It is preferable that you have a normal semen analysis, though if your semen analysis is not normal you may still be considered as a donor for couples needing IVF.
 For information on semen analysis, please see one of our brochures.

 Lastly, we will do a trial freeze of your semen, lowering the sample’s temperature to -196°C. After a day, we will thaw the semen and perform another assessment.
 The thaw results must be within normal limits, with sufficient sperm surviving when the sample is brought back to room temperature.

 A message from one of our recruited sperm donors:

 “Having children and witnessing their development into amazing and unique individuals has been, for us, the most fulfilling and exciting experience possible.
 In our case it was easy, but we can empathise with those who, for whatever reasons, do not have such a smooth path.
 The opportunity then to provide assistance through sperm donation presented us a very natural and worthwhile option.
-We have found the staff to be wonderful, friendly, genuinely caring and superbly organised.
 We are tremendously happy to be part of their efforts to bring the joy of parenthood to others, and urge others also to become part of the giving.”

 Donating an egg can be life changing, both for the donor and recipient.
 If you’re considering becoming a donor, you’ll need to undergo all of the tests listed in the general qualifications, as well as meeting certain age requirements: